VenusProtocol/venus-periphery/README.md

 # Contracts

-The first major addition in this repository is the CollateralSwapper, a flexible module that enables users to swap their supplied collateral from one market to another directly within the Venus ecosystem.
+The first major addition in this repository is the PositionSwapper, a flexible module that enables users to swap their collateral or debt from one market to another directly within the Venus ecosystem.

 # Development